-13 4.2 Recruitment and Appointment
+4.2 Recruitment and Appointment

-- 14 The academic community is strongest when the best faculty are recruited, evaluated, and retained using - 15 fair employment practices and procedures.
-Units are expected to establish processes for recruiting, - searching for, and hiring NTTF, which may include interviews and presentations, and interactions with, - and input from faculty, staff, and students.
-Units are expected to anticipate their needs for faculty in future - years and plan their recruitment of faculty accordingly. - 19 Units are expected to have established criteria and hiring standards for NTTF positions, including the - 20 identification of minimum job qualifications, educational and degree requirements, and substantive - 21 knowledge and experience required for each position.
-Such standards are necessary to ensure that NTTF - will meet the performance expectations, curricular needs, and/or research objectives of the unit. - 23 All appointments to non-tenure-track faculty positions, including part-time appointments, will be made in - 24 accordance with departmental and college bylaws and subject to the provisions of this handbook.
-Except - as otherwise provided in this chapter in each hiring unit, a representative body including tenured, tenure- - track faculty, and non-tenure-track faculty will evaluate credentials and vote on non-tenure-track - 27 appointments in accordance with departmental and college bylaws.
-NTTF positions are filled as required - to meet university needs and may occur at any time during the year. - 29 The initial appointment is made by letter from the Chief Academic Officer.
-The appointment letter is the - 30 primary mechanism binding the faculty to the university.
-This appointment letter is accompanied by a - letter from the appropriate dean or unit head, which details (a) rank, (b) salary and related financial - 32 conditions, (c) duration, (d) responsibilities and assigned workload (clearly stating the percentage of - 33 effort the faculty member is expected to devote to teaching, service, research, and/or other - 34 responsibilities); and, if appropriate, (e) a statement indicating the appointment is supported by a grant, - contract, restricted donation, etc., and is by its nature contingent upon funding. - 36 Previous correspondence between the department head, dean or director, and a prospective faculty - member concerning these matters is unofficial and not binding on the University of Tennessee.
-The - 38 faculty member's written acceptance of the letter of appointment, together with execution of normal - 39 university employment forms, completes the initial appointment.
-The employment of non-tenure-track - 40 faculty is governed by the terms of the appointment letter, applicable provisions of the Faculty Handbook, - and applicable provisions of university policies and procedures.
+The academic community is strongest when the best faculty are recruited, evaluated, and retained using fair employment practices and procedures.
+Units are expected to establish processes for recruiting, searching for, and hiring NTTF, which may include interviews and presentations, and interactions with, and input from faculty, staff, and students.
+Units are expected to anticipate their needs for faculty in future years and plan their recruitment of faculty accordingly.

+Units are expected to have established criteria and hiring standards for NTTF positions, including the identification of minimum job qualifications, educational and degree requirements, and substantive knowledge and experience required for each position.
+Such standards are necessary to ensure that NTTF will meet the performance expectations, curricular needs, and/or research objectives of the unit.

+All appointments to non-tenure-track faculty positions, including part-time appointments, will be made in accordance with departmental and college bylaws and subject to the provisions of this handbook.
+Except as otherwise provided in this chapter, tenured and tenure-track faculty, or a committee in each hiring unit, a representative body including tenured, and tenure-track faculty, and non-tenure-track faculty will evaluate credentials and vote on non-tenure-track appointments in accordance with departmental and college bylaws.
+NTTF positions are filled as required to meet university needs and may occur at any time during the year.

+Notification of The initial appointment is made by letter from the Office of the Chancellor Chief Academic Officer.
+This appointment letter specifies The appointment letter is the primary mechanism binding the faculty to the university.
+This appointment letter is accompanied by a letter from the appropriate dean or unit head, which details (a) rank, (b) salary and related financial conditions, (dc) duration, (ed) general duties and expectations, and responsibilities and assigned workload (clearly stating the percentage of effort the faculty member is expected to devote to teaching, service, research, and/or other responsibilities); and, if appropriate, (e) a statement indicating the appointment is supported by a grant, contract, restricted donation, etc., and is by its nature contingent upon funding.

+Previous correspondence between the department head, dean or director, and a prospective faculty member concerning these matters is unofficial and not binding on the University of Tennessee.
+The faculty member's written acceptance of the letter of appointment, together with execution of normal university employment forms, completes the initial appointment.
+The employment of non-tenure-track faculty is governed by the terms of the appointment letter, applicable provisions of the Faculty Handbook, and applicable provisions of university policies and procedures.

-1 4.2.1 Workload
+4.2.1 Workload